Riverside Today (2001)

 The old sign remains at the northern boundary along the 60 freeway, east of Day.
 The parts of the raceway (including the exciting turns 6, 7, and 7a)north of my photos have been replaced by a combination of vacant land, a Costco store, and the Townegate Shopping Center. "

-These are the photos he took that day.
+Below are links to the photos Bill took that day.
 Click on thumbnail to see full-sized photo and text.

 These pages are discussed in a thread on the "Atlas F1 Nostalgia Forum".